Role and Intelligence

 The Role of the Role

-When you’re a leader, confidence comes baked into the position.
-You’re expected to know.
-You’re expected to decide.
+When you’re a leader, you're expected to deliver an outcome.
+You have to make decisions.
+And your choices have greater consequences.
 The weight of responsibility forces you to see things from a wider lens because you have to.
-Your mistakes have larger consequences.
 You can’t afford to think narrowly.

 But when you’re subordinate, you're primarily expected to just do your work and not to screw up.
-That subtle difference changes everything.
+This difference changes everything.
 You’re not expected to think more intelligently than what your task requires; you’re rewarded for being safe.
 You don’t need to think broadly because someone else will.

 The Caution Trap

-There’s another layer to this: people rarely challenge their superiors.
+There’s another layer to this: people rarely challenge the assumptions of their superiors.
 Even when they should.

 It’s not just fear of being wrong — it’s the fear of being threatening.
 If confidence can be perceived as a challenge, people subconsciously tone themselves down.
 They become deferential, polite to a fault, and strategically agreeable.